11moo11/MiteOS/README.md

 ✅ App-Menu
 ✅ NTP Time Syncing
 ✅ Vibrate on Hour Change
-✅ Settings Menu on the watch (Still requires some stuff to be done through code)
+✅ Settings Menu on the watch (Still requires some stuff to be done through code or the app)

 Planned Features
 -----
 - Weather Information through Phone instead of WiFi
-- Activity Tracking
+- Activity Tracking (like running and stuff, based on the amount of steps coming in per second)
 - TOTP
 - Night-Mode (save battery at night or if it is not worn)
-- Configure Settings through Companion App
 - Google Health Syncing